 What’s going on in my department?
 That’s a question every decision-maker needs to answer on a regular basis.
 For managers in safety-critical industries and defense, critical time spans may be minutes, or even seconds.

-Situational awareness has different meanings in various settings, but actually boils down to this definition of “knowing what is going on around us” through perception and attention.
+Obtaining situational awareness has different meanings in various settings, but actually boils down to this definition of “knowing what is going on around us” through perception and attention.
 For manufacturers, particularly in safety-critical industries such as oil and gas where leaks of toxic substances or vapors can cause devastating effects, being able to quickly identify any danger can make the difference between a small incident and a huge disaster.
 For training managers in safety-critical industries such as these, ensuring that their operations are safe, effective and optimized means that they need to be able to ensure that their trainees are prepared with simulations of realistic incidents.
 Trainees need to be presented with the same information that decision-makers would have in the actual incidents, and their outcomes can be compared to those of other trainees and to the outcomes of real occurrences.

 Perceptions and Projections